 e-mail Krystal at Krystal@hopecenterusa.org

-Lisa Best is the Program Director for the Hope Center.
-She is also the President of Walter Enterprises, LLC and owner of an after-school learning franchise in St. Louis, Missouri.
+Lisa Best She is the President of Walter Enterprises, LLC and owner of an after-school learning franchise in St. Louis, Missouri.
 She has been in the field of education for over 20 years.
 She earned a B.S. in Business Education, B.A. in Spanish and M.A. in Educational Administration from Southeast Missouri State University.
 She has experience in the administration of both profit and nonprofit organizations.
 She has served as both a school teacher and a school administrator.
 She served on the Board of Directors of the Women’s Crisis Center, was a Girl Scout Leader and is currently a 4-H Leader and American Legion Auxiliary member.
 From her tenure in the school system Lisa has experience serving the disabled and developing their individual education plans.
 Lisa spends most of her time for the center researching and applying for grants, organizing special events and helping with the scheduling of clients.
 She and her husband Jim have two daughters; Jamie and Lacey.
 She loves spending time with her family and friends and enjoys the therapy she receives from horses.
 Her joy comes not just from riding horses but in watching the horses interact with each other, learning their behaviors, and in grooming them.

 e-mail Lisa at Lisa@hopecenterusa.org